ThatAnimatorGuy/The-Black-Dagger/README.md

 # NOTES
-Game was made using _RPG Maker MV._ created for the Duke Of Endinburgh's Award
+Game was made using _RPG Maker MV._ created for the Duke Of Endinburgh's Award 2023/24.
+Game is 20% complete so far.